 In addition to the direct costs of research, each project also incurs facilities & administrative (F&A) costs, such as utilities, space, and central administration labor.
-Read more about how these costs are calculated.
-Under-recovery of F&A costs occurs when a sponsor does not fully reimburse MIT for its full F&A rate.
+(Read more about how these costs are calculated.)
+Under-recovery of F&A costs occurs when a sponsor does not fully reimburse MIT at its negotiated F&A rate.
 In these cases, other funding sources must be used to cover F&A costs.
 MIT does not waive or reduce the F&A costs of any sponsored research project.

 Under-recovery may result when:

 - The sponsor will not pay the Institute's full F&A rate.

 - The sponsor uses a different indirect cost base, such as Total Direct Cost (TDC).

 - The sponsor uses a different rate than the current Institute rates, such as a fixed-for-the-life award.

 As part of a new approach piloted in FY2024, grants with under-recovery are reviewed by the DLCIs and funded using a combination of the central allocation and local resources.